thenfour/typefacecompare/public/docs/dithering.md

 Probably keep it small; basically the rough size of detail you want.
 With ordered dithering, we're talking pixel art so probably 3-8 pixels.
 Too much and the loss of detail spills out into low frequency areas.

+### Dither Masking based on error & ambiguity.

+This modulates dither strength by error & ambiguity metrics.
+These metrics are similar to the palette nudging system.
+Error is the distance from a source color to the nearest target palette entry.
+Ambiguity is whether multiple colors are competing for a match.

+The idea is that when a source color is very close to the target palette (low error), then we don't need much dithering.

+And ambiguity is mixed in, amplifying dither strength so the dither jitter is allowed to reach the candidate colors.

+The is effective in allowing higher dither strength without the image getting overly "stipply".

 # TODO

 - figure out why many color models don't play nicely at all with distance functions when i'd expect them to.
 Gamut plot feels wrong as well.